rcravens/kit/README.md

 This is a pretty simplified, but complete, workflow for using Docker and Docker Compose with Laravel development.
 The included docker-compose.yml file, Dockerfiles, and config files, set up a LEMP stack powering a Laravel application in the `code` directory.

+> [!NOTE]
+> Why another Docker based workflow?
+Two reasons:
+> 1. Enhanced Environment - I had a need to integrate with SQL Server, Active Directory, and other services where it was easier to have full control over the containers.
+> 2. Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.

 ## Features
 - `nginx` - Already configured with SSL/TLS
 - `php` - All the drivers for `SQL Server ODBC Drivers`, `Active Directory via LDAP`.
 Configurable PHP version